leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How does blepharitis look?

 ## intent: blepharitis-treatment_general-cornearefractive
+- What can I do to prevent blepharitis?
-- How is marginal keratitis treated?
+- How can I prevent blepharitis?
-- Do I need to take antibiotics for marginal keratitis?
+- What should I do to avoid blepharitis?
-- Do I need surgery for marginal keratitis?
-- Can marginal keratitis recover on its own?
+- Can blepharitis be prevented?
-- Do I need eyedrops for marginal keratitis?
-- Can I wear contact lens if I have marginal keratitis?
-- What will the doctor do if I have marginal keratitis?
-- When do I need treatment for marginal keratitis?
+- Are there precautions against blepharitis?
+- Is blepharitis preventable?
+- How can I avoid contracting blepharitis?
-- Is marginal keratitis difficult to treat?
+- Is it possible to prevent blepharitis?
-- Is marginal keratitis an urgent condition?
+- How can blepharitis be prevented?
+- What can I do to prevent blepharitis?
+- How should I take care of my eyes to avoid blepharitis

 ## intent: blepharitis-treatment_general-cornearefractive_128
 - What is the treatment for blepharitis?